What is Data Observability?

 Data observability addresses these risks by allowing teams to:

-• Track data freshness, volume, and distribution patterns.
+• Track data freshness, volume, and distribution pattern across all systems.

 • Detect anomalies or schema changes in real time.

-• Alert teams when pipeline failures or delays occur.
+• Alert teams when pipeline failures or delays occur, with full context.

 • Analyze root causes using lineage, logs, and metadata.